RICS HomeBuyer Report

 Results will list surveying firms of a mixture of sizes and locations.
 Some are independent practitioners, and others may be larger firms covering wider areas.
 Smaller firms and independent surveyors tend to be highly localised - they don't like to waste hours 'on the road' travelling between surveys!

-Larger firms with offices that are located out of your immediate locality usually employ surveyors local to the postcodes they appear in for the same reason, so you can expect that the surveyor carrying out your survey for any firm appearing in your search results will have a good knowledge of your local area.
-Just because the main office of a surveying firm is distant from your location does not mean the surveyor carrying out your valuation is not local or does not have local knowledge.
+Larger regional or semi-national firms with main offices that are located out of your immediate locality usually employ surveyors local to the postcodes they appear in for the same reason, so you can expect that the surveyor carrying out your survey for any firm appearing in your search results will have a good knowledge of your local area.
+Just because the main office of a surveying firm is distant from your location does not mean the actual surveyor carrying out your survey is not local!

 If you are in any doubt as to the local knowledge of the surveyors returned, we'd recommend you simply ask about their experience of your locality before you choose.